 6. Give options:

-Your partner isn’t a mind reader and also might not understand what is suitable and what is out of the question when it comes to dinner options and nights out.
+Your partner isn’t a mind reader and also might not understand what is suitable and what is out of the question when it comes to dining options and nights out.
 Help them out and give options that will allow them to be part of decision making and preventing making the ‘wrong’ suggestion that you will feel compelled to agree with.
 See the ‘Date Night’ point below for some of our suggestions on good places to eat out when on a fat loss journey!

 7. Self determine: